AUTOMCAS/AUTOMCAS/README.md

 I am a full-stack software engineer with experience gained from the well renowned [Makers Academy](https://makers.tech/) bootcamp, freelance and personal projects.
 Coming from a 7 year career in engineering education, I found great joy in applying knowledge to overcome problems, collaborating to develop meaningful projects and engaging with a diverse range of people.
 I have discovered the same satisfaction in software engineering with the added benefits that its digital nature enables and found my combined skills and experiences incredibly valuable.

-I love to:

-- Discover why and how something works.
-- Learn how to more effectively learn.
-- Apply skills and knowledge to problem solve.
-- Help others learn.
-- Code with care.

 ## <a name="projects">Projects</a>

 ### [My Project portfolio](https://github.com/AUTOMCAS/portfolio)